Today it's almost obvious to state that good written communication creates a business advantage.

 But like most people, when you sit down you only have a hazy notion of your idea.
 No one really knows precisely what he thinks until he's forced to symbolize it.
 That's why we write.

 Writing is a fluid exercise.
-It's a way to symbolize your thinking into words, shapes or anything that helps you better refine your ideas before you put it into written words.
+It's a way to symbolize your thinking into words, shapes or anything that helps you better refine your ideas before you put them into written words.

 Think first, write second, type third.